BookStackApp/BookStack/dev/docs/javascript-code.md

 ## Public Events

-There are a range of available events that are emitted as part of a public & supported API for accessing or extending JavaScript libraries and components used in the system.
+There are a range of available events that are emitted as part of a public & supported API for accessing or extending JavaScript libraries & components used in the system.

 Details on these events can be found in the [JavaScript Public Events file](javascript-public-events.md).